Waterbury Addiction Treatment Resources

 Waterbury’s Drug and Alcohol Problem

 If you are struggling with an addiction in Waterbury, it is important to realize that you are not alone.
 There are many other people in the city who are dealing with addiction, so there is no reason to feel ashamed.
-Data from the Connecticut Department of Mental Health and Addiction Services reports that roughly 3,000 people in Waterbury get help for substance abuse each year.
+In 2019, 2,421 people with Substance Use Disorder sought help from the state.
 The number of people who have an addiction but have not sought help yet is even higher.
 In fact, in the past few years, there has been a steady increase in the number of people dealing with addiction in Waterbury.

 Having the courage to get help is very important because the consequences of addiction can be deadly.
 Waterbury currently has the second-highest number of deadly opioid overdoses in Connecticut.
 Many people point to drugs contaminated with highly toxic Fentanyl as the source of many of these overdoses.
 Waterbury residents are particularly likely to get addicted after being prescribed prescription painkillers for legitimate medical reasons; these medication users then move on to heroin and Fentanyl after their prescriptions run out.
 Like much of Connecticut, the most common type of addiction in Waterbury is opioids, which is followed by cocaine and alcohol.